The Great British Draft (Off)

 Spoiler

+R.James clips it towards the back post, but King gets there first (67 min)

-Robson picks up the loose ball and lets it fly from 25 yards, but the goalkeeper is well positioned and makes the save (60 min)
+Shearer picks up the loose ball and lets it fly from 25 yards, but the goalkeeper is well positioned and makes the save (68 min)

-Sheringham finds space to pick a pass, but that's too close to the 'keeper who was well placed (62 min)
+Charles with a great turn to lose his marker, clips it over the defence but Samson nicks it away (70 min)

+Whelan turns neatly, but shows too much of the ball to Ince(71 min)

+Samson beats his man and delivers it on a plate to Shearer(71 min)

+Shearer brings the ball down well but his shot from 12 yards goes over the bar!
+(71 min)

-Shearer picks up the loose ball and lets it fly from 25 yards, but the goalkeeper is well positioned and makes the save (66 min)
+Duff picks up the loose ball and lets it fly from 25 yards, but the goalkeeper is well positioned and makes the save (72 min)

-Shearer carries it forward... he's still going... the defenders are backing off... he looks to release McMahon(67 min)

-McMahon loses his marker, but the shot doesn't have enough on it and the keeper gathers (67 min)

-E.Hughes takes it past Sheringham with a calm drop of the shoulder (67 min)

-Duff picks the ball up in between the lines and looks to slide it in behind, but Irwin is in just the right place (69 min)
+Gascoigne carries the ball upfield and plays it in behind to Wright(73 min)

+Wright clips it towards the back post, but R.James gets there first (70 min)

-McMahon carries it forward... he's still going... the defenders are backing off... he looks to release Giggs(71 min)
+McMahon carries it forward... he's still going... the defenders are backing off... he looks to release Andy Cole(74 min)

-Giggs takes the shot first time, but he's fired it into the side netting (71 min)

-Lorrimer brings the ball down well and turns it around the corner to Murdoch(72 min)

 Spoiler

-Sheringham takes a shot inside the penalty area but hits the side netting (81 min)
+Duff beats his man and delivers it on a plate to Shearer(74 min)

+Shearer stretches to get to the ball, but he can't get enough on it and it's comfortably held by the 'keeper (74 min)

-Lennox finds space to pick a pass, but that's too close to the 'keeper who was well placed (83 min)
+Giggs finds space to pick a pass, but that's too close to the 'keeper who was well placed (75 min)

-Ince brings the ball down well and turns it around the corner to Giggs(84 min)
+Giggs strides onto the loose ball, but is cynically taken out by Gascoigne.
+That's a free kick in a good position (80 min)

 Spoiler

-Shearer picks up the loose ball and lets it fly from 25 yards, but the goalkeeper is well positioned and makes the save (86 min)
+Jones is in just the right place to head that away (80 min)

+Giggs finds space to pick a pass, but that's too close to the 'keeper who was well placed (81 min)

+Gascoigne with a great turn to lose his marker, clips it over the defence but R.James nicks it away (83 min)

-Samson finds space to pick a pass, but that's too close to the 'keeper who was well placed (89 min)
+Mackay finds space to pick a pass, but that's too close to the 'keeper who was well placed (86 min)

 That's the full time whistle!